cmshanahan/nhl-contract-predictions/README.md

 * Predicted Cap %
 * Player Age

-There were other features fed into the length model, but these two were far and away the most important, which makes sense.
-One would think salary is normally a much larger sticking point for contracts than length.
+There were other features fed into the length model, but these two were far and away the most important.
+This makes since, as one would think salary is normally a much larger sticking point for contracts than length.
 I found it even more interesting that even when given all of the same features as the salary model, the salary prediction turned out to be the single most important feature to split tree decisions on.
+I believe it serves as a sort of 'short cut' for the model to split on.
 As you can see below, older players tend to get shorter contracts, while younger players or those in their prime who have earned high salaries tend to get the longest contracts.
 This plot is similar to the one above, except the points represent contract lengths and the axes are player age and salary.